OlleLindgren/pyrefact/README.md

 ### Readability

-* De-indent code with early `continue` and `return` statements.
+* De-indent code with early `continue` and `return` statements
 * Replace for loops with immediate `if` conditions with `filter`
 * Remove commented code
-* Move code into primitive functions.
+* Move code into primitive functions
-* Replace loops that only fill up lists, dicts or sets with comprehensions.
+* Replace loops that only fill up lists, dicts or sets with comprehensions
-* Invert `if`/`else` to put the smaller block first.
+* Invert `if`/`else` to put the smaller block first
-* Rename variables, functions and classes with conventions.
+* Rename variables, functions and classes with conventions
 * Rewrite defaultdict-like use of dictionaries with `collections.defaultdict()`
 * Formats lines that are longer than 100 characters with `black`
+* Put overused constant expressions in variables

 ### Performance